 Light Roast Coffee

-As previously mentioned, your lighter roasted coffee beans are in the roaster for the least amount of time.
+As previously mentioned, light roast coffee beans are in the roaster for the least amount of time.
 As a result, they are the lightest color of brown.
 They are also the most acidic bean and don’t have any oil on their surface.

 Concerning taste, lighter roasts highlight the actual distinct flavor of the coffee bean while having a mellow body.